corticalstack/corticalstack.github.io/aboutme.md

         <span class="fa fa-heart about-icon"></span>
             My 2 children are my world, I love being a Dad, it's the most rewarding and difficult job I've ever had!
             Kiteboarding is my passion, I feel so alive and at one with nature when skimming over the water with the power of wind at my fingertips.
+I also very much enjoy being an active driver of an eSports sim racing team, taking part in endurance races including the Le Mans 24H and Spa.
+Being individually fast is great, however the success of the team really depends on being consistent and reliable.
     </p>